JupiterBroadcasting/peertube-landing-page/content/_index.md

 # Some PeerTube Problems

-I'll say right off the top, I hope PeerTube is the future of decentralized video on the web.
+I hope PeerTube is the future of decentralized video on the web.
 I think it already should be the go-to software for free software projects and events.

 PeerTube solves the disadvantages of centralized video control on the web in very innovative ways.